sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

       :width: 65%

-Configure AWS S3 bucket to generate events
+Step 2 : Configure AWS S3 bucket to generate events
 ------------------------------------------

 Configure the AWS S3 bucket to send events for the new files received into AWS SQS queue.

 Then, it looks for the new files with prefix of **events** with the suffix **_SUCCESS**.

-It sends these events to ``sf-workflow-file-watcher-ql-dev`` SQS Queue.
+It sends these events to **sf-workflow-file-watcher-ql-dev** SQS Queue.

    .. figure:: ../../_assets/aws/file-watcher-s3-events.png
       :alt: S3 Events